 It's free, and much easier than buying a second computer monitor.

 This story has been updated.
 It was originally posted on April 17, 2018.

-Why would you need more room on your computer screen?
-You can find endless uses for this extra display space, such as viewing a larger chunk of that spreadsheet, keeping a Netflix stream running in the background, monitoring multiple social media displays, comparing two websites, and more.
+More room on your computer screen means more space to spread out that spreadsheet, keeping a Netflix stream running in the background, monitoring multiple social media displays, comparing two websites, and much, much more.

 Why you need a virtual desktop

 Virtual desktops let you split up and space out your open programs, much like a real second screen would.
 But because you still rely on a single physical monitor, you still view only one screen at a time.
 This means a virtual desktop is best for separating and organizing certain applications, rather than viewing various windows side by side.

 For example, you might designate one desktop for work and another for leisure.
 Your work screen could contain your inbox and word processor, while your leisure one would corral the online videos and social media apps that you don’t want to shut down.
 Because you can set up many virtual desktops, you might split up your work across multiple screens, one for each active project.
 This lets you prepare for a big presentation on one virtual screen while filling out a spreadsheet on another.

 [Related: Chrome user profiles are a powerful productivity tool]

 This technology also has a less honorable, but still handy, application: it can quickly hide your web browsing activity from prying eyes.
 If you’d like to do some personal research while you’re at work, place those windows on a separate desktop that you normally keep hidden from view.
 When your boss walks by, you can hit a key to switch from private business to a bland work screen.
 Or maybe you want to shop for a surprise gift—keeping those searches on another virtual desktop lets you hide your plans in moments.